Skip to content

 from anvil.api.vanilla.blocks import MinecraftBlockTypes

-from anvil.lib.enums import ItemCategory
+from anvil.api.core.enums import ItemCategory

 def enchanting_plus_table():